 Your elbows take a lot of stress from regular movements like lifting or carrying a bag, as well as more complex motions like throwing a baseball.
-The muscles surrounding the elbow are also used for motion in the wrist.
+Muscles surrounding the elbow also help move your wrist.

 Suffering from elbow pain?
 Contact us to learn about treatment options.

 How Your Elbow Works

 The elbow consists of three bones: the upper arm bone (humerus) and two forearm bones – the ulna and the radius.
 The ulna runs on the bottom of your forearm from the wrist to the elbow, and is used to rest your arms.
-It has a U shape that holds the bottom of the upper arm bone (humerus).
+Its U shape holds the bottom of the upper arm bone (humerus).
 The radius rotates around the ulna.
 The radius and ulna are responsible for turning the palm of your hand up and down.

-Two main ligaments in the elbow help provide stability.
-These ligaments are commonly injured in sports or through traumatic injuries.
+Two ligaments in the elbow help provide stability but are commonly injured in sports or via trauma.
 The radial collateral ligament stabilizes the outside of the elbow while the ulnar collateral ligament (UCL) provides stability to the inside of the elbow.
-The UCL can be stretched with throwing or racket-type sports and is more commonly injured.
+The UCL is more commonly injured; it can be stretched by throwing or racket-type sports.

 Four main muscle groups surround the elbow joint and help power the elbow and wrist.
-The biceps muscles, located on the front of the upper arm bone, bend the elbow.
-On the backside of the upper arm bone, the triceps muscles straighten the elbow.
-Some wrist flexor tendons attach on the outside of the elbow, while wrist extensors attach to inside of the elbow.
-These muscles work together to allow the hand to turn palm-up and palm-down, as well as bend and straighten the elbow.
+The biceps muscles on the front of the humerus bend the elbow.
+On the backside of the humerus, the triceps muscles straighten the elbow.
+Wrist flexor tendons attach on the outside of the elbow, while wrist extensors attach to the inside.
+These muscles help the hand turn palm-up and palm-down, and bend and straighten the elbow.

 Evaluating Elbow Pain